tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Delay Afflication

-**Casting Time/Duration**: 30 minutes**/**Special
+**Casting Time/Duration:** 30 minutes**/**Special

-**Market/Component Cost**: 250 gp**/**10 gp
+**Market/Component Cost:** 250 gp**/**10 gp

-**Effect**: Delay Affliction puts a single enduring effect, any of those affected by Remove Affliction, on hold for a period determined by the ritual caster's check result.
+**Effect:** Delay Affliction puts a single enduring effect, any of those affected by Remove Affliction, on hold for a period determined by the ritual caster's check result.
 Until that time is up, the target acts in all ways as though he or she were not affected by the affliction.
 Upon completing this ritual, make a Survival skill check, using the level of the effect you are trying to delay (or the level of the creature that caused the effect) as a penalty to this check.

 | Survival Skill Check Result | Duration |
 | --------------------- | -------- |